jsywulak/keepyourjob/README.md

 If anything goes wrong it'll spit out a stack trace, and if everything works it'll print out OK.

 Once you're done looking at the stack and running tests, you can delete the stack from the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/).
-The name of the stack will start with "hellostelligent" follow by a timestamp.
+The name of the stack will start with "HelloStelligent" follow by a timestamp.